Goto main content

 Humanity & Inclusion was created in 1982 in response to the horrific landmine injuries suffered by Cambodian refugees.
 Soon, we realised that action needed to be taken at an international level to ban these indiscriminate weapons.

-Humanity & Inclusion calls on the citizens of Canada to say NO to anti-personnel mines and cluster bombs, and to stand together against the use of explosive weapons in populated areas, another example of injustice and non-compliance of conflict.
-Sign the international petition.
+Humanity & Inclusion invites Canadas citizens to say NO to anti-personnel mines and cluster bombs, and to mobilize together against the use of explosive weapons in populated areas, another example of injustice and disrespect for the rules of conflict.

 For more ressources on conventional weapons and arms, click here.